This post may contain affiliate links. Please read my affiliate policy for more information.

 Did my dead husband have something to do with me meeting Tom?
 Ummm…yeah.
 I’m pretty sure he did.

 THERE’S ENOUGH LOVE TO GO AROUND

 Tom and I have been together for a while now.
 What I thought would just be a first-date-after-the-death hump to get over turned out to be my Chapter 2.
 He’s an amazing man who has never once asked me to stop talking about my dead husband.
 Never once has he said, “aren’t you over this yet?” or asked me to change the subject when the grief gets too unbearable.

 I loved my husband with every fiber of my being, and guess what?
 I’m able to love again.
 What I didn’t think was possible is absolutely possible.

 Turns out there is an infinite well of love available if you’re ready to tap it.

 Love can blossom again if you let it.

-I’m not going to say it’s all easy peasy and all that jazz, but it’s pretty great.
+I’m not going to say it’s all easy peasy and all that jazz, but dating again has been pretty great.

 I hope you give yourself a chance at love again.
 At least entertain the thought.
 It’s too easy to say to yourself, “this isn’t for me” or “I found my soulmate once and I’m convinced it won’t happen again.”
 I get it.
 We use whatever defense mechanisms we need to get by.

-If you’re ready to dig from that well, you’ll find more than you ever bargained for.
+If you’re ready to dig from that infinite well, you’re bound to find more than you ever bargained for.